Claire Gillan, PhD

 Education & Experience

 Claire received her BA degree in Psychology at University College Dublin in 2009 and her PhD degree in Experimental Psychology from University of Cambridge in 2013.
 Following this, she was awarded a Sir Henry Wellcome Postdoctoral Fellowship at New York University.
-In 2017, she started her lab in Dublin and since joining Trinity College Dublin has been awarded several major grants from funders that include MQ: Transforming Mental Health, Science Foundation Ireland, and the Irish Research Council.
+In 2017, she started her lab in Dublin and since joining Trinity College Dublin has been awarded several major grants from funders that include the European Commission, MQ: Transforming Mental Health, Research Ireland and the Health Research Board.

 New York University